 Conserving Your Land

-A conservation easement “runs with the land,” meaning it is applicable to both present and future owners.
+A conservation easement “runs with the land,” meaning it applies to both present and future owners.
 A conservation easement’s purposes will vary depending on the character of the particular property and the needs of the landowners.
-The entire property can be protected or just a particular parcel.
-A land owner can give up one or more rights to their land such as the right to occupy, lease, sell, develop, construct buildings, farm, harvest timber, etc., and conservation easements also offer potential tax incentives.
+The entire property can be protected, or just a particular parcel.
+A land owner can give up one or more rights to their land, such as the right to occupy, lease, sell, develop, construct buildings, farm, harvest timber, etc., and conservation easements also offer potential tax incentives.

 An easement’s conservation values might include any one or more of the following: